-We have all heard of the Man in Motion, but have you heard about Weigh in Motion?
-The Weigh2GoBC program is a network of Weigh in Motion (WIM) and Automatic Vehicle Identification (AVI) technologies which allows commercial vehicles to keep moving while being weighed, helping them to achieve faster, more efficient travel times.
+The Weigh2GoBC program is a network of Weigh in Motion (WIM) and Automatic Vehicle Identification (AVI) technologies that allow commercial vehicles to keep moving while being weighed, helping them to achieve faster, more efficient travel times.

-Basically, it’s a green light, red light system.
-As you approach the station, your transponder will communicate with the computer inside.
-The station computer will activate the weigh in motion scale system along the highway and once it has all of your information the computer will send you either a red light or a green light.
+Basically, it’s a green light/red light system.
+As you approach the station, your transponder will communicate with a roadside computer.
+The computer will activate the Weigh in Motion scale system along the highway, and once it has all of your information, the computer will send you either a red light or a green light.
 A green light on your transponder says you are free to continue on your way, while a red light lets you know that you will have to pull into the station for further inspection.
 And best of all, information about your vehicle is collected at highway speeds, so commercial vehicles don’t lose momentum.
-In addition, the results of checks will be communicated to all stations within the network within minutes, and kept in the system for up to 12 hours.
-As in life, some conditions apply and to make sure that registered vehicles remain compliant with the program a Random Report Percentage Inspection may be performed.
+In addition, the results of checks will be communicated to all stations within the network within minutes, and kept in the system for up to 24 hours.
+As in life, some conditions apply; to make sure that registered vehicles remain compliant with the program, a Random Report Percentage Inspection may be performed.
 Check out the FAQs for more information.

-Since it began, Weigh2GoBC has saved commercial carriers over $1 million dollars in equipment, fuel and driver time and over 72,000 kgs in greenhouse gas emissions!
-The program also means there are fewer vehicles reporting to inspection stations, giving inspection station staff the time to identify and focus on other areas of highway safety, a green light for everyone.
+Since it began, Weigh2GoBC has saved commercial carriers more than $44 million in equipment, fuel and driver time, and more than 2.9 million kg in greenhouse gas emissions!* The program also means there are fewer vehicles reporting to inspection stations, giving inspection station staff the time to identify and focus on other areas of highway safety, which is a green light for everyone.